VascoPlancha/Hands-on-GCP-Closer-Academy/docs/content/exercises/simple_mlops/architecture.md

 3. A message is sent to the `ingestion_complete` topic, notifying subscribers about the new data in BigQuery.
 4. The `train_model` Cloud Function, subscribed to `ingestion_complete`, is triggered and begins training.
 5. It retrieves data from the `training_data` BigQuery table.
-6. The trained model is saved in the `my-model-storage` bucket.
+6. The trained model is saved .

 ### Make the model available